Edwin Lutyens: Personal life

 Lutyens married Lady Emily Bulwer-Lytton (1874–1964) on 4 August 1897 at Knebworth, Hertfordshire.
 She was third daughter of Edith (née Villiers) and the 1st Earl of Lytton, a former Viceroy of India.
 Lady Emily had proposed to Lutyens two years before the wedding, and her parents disapproved of the marriage.
-Their marriage was largely unsatisfactory, practically from the start, with Lady Emily developing interests in theosophy, Eastern religions, and being drawn both emotionally and philosophically to Jiddu Krishnamurti.
+Their marriage was largely unsatisfactory, practically from the start, with Lady Emily developing interests in theosophy.
 They had five children: